-First, the mailing server will check of the recipient’s email address is valid and their mailbox isn’t already full.
+First, the mailing server will check if the recipient’s email address is valid and that their mailbox isn’t already full.
 If you get through those checks, then the ISP or email service providers (at your email recipient’s end) will check that your email address and email content are trustworthy.

-Your email content will be checked for any unsafe files, links, scripts etc. If it passes that test, your email addresses reputation will be checked.
-That’s when the ‘sender score’ becomes important.
+Your email content will be checked for any unsafe files, links, scripts, etc. If it passes that test, your email address’s reputation will be checked.
+That’s when the ‘email reputation check’ becomes important.

 If you have a low sender reputation, there are good chances that your email will either be blocked or sent to ‘SPAM’ or ‘JUNK’ folders.
-That’s why it is important to ensure that you always have a healthy sender reputation , in order to avoid any email deliverability problems.
+That’s why it is important to ensure that you always have a healthy email reputation score, in order to avoid the spam folders.

 How is sender reputation determined?

-ISPs and email service providers use different factors to determine the sender score for any email address –
+ISPs and email service providers use different factors to determine the email reputation for any email address –